egch/azure-az104-flashcards/Monitor&Backup.md

 ### Backup Restore
 - File Restore
-- VM Restore (need a storage account in the same location):
+- VM Restore (youneed a storage account in the same location):
     - new VM
     - replace existing